Skip to Content

 When Mr. Jarvis, a single English solicitor, booked his annual holiday to Switzerland back in 1969, he didn’t know he’d be the first person in legal history to get compensation for a disappointing holiday.

-This is the case that gave birth to travel law (and yes, there really is such a thing as a travel law specialty).
+This is the case (Jarvis v.
+Swans Tours Ltd.) that gave birth to travel law as a legal specialty.

 But back to Mr. Jarvis.